CS#4: Innovative landfill leachate treatment to enable resource recovery from wastewater treatment plants, Ancona & Sofia

 @SIMAM

-SIMAM’s reverse osmosis pilot plant equipped with 4 membranes (@SIMAM)
+SIMAM’s reverse osmosis pilot plant equipped with four membranes. (@SIMAM)

 What we have done so far...